-Members of the college community at kept informed on a timely basis of crimes and safety events occurring on campus by the availability of the Annual Security Report, daily crime logs and the campus emergency alert system (Blackboard Connect Ed).
+Members of the College community are kept informed on a timely basis of crimes and safety events occurring on campus by the availability of the Annual Security Report, daily crime logs and the campus emergency alert system (Blackboard Connect Ed).

-The college Annual Security Report is published annually and is available to the college community at the main campus in Branchburg and RVCC @ Bridgewater in Bridgewater Township.
-It is available to any individual or organization requesting a copy, and is also available on-line through the college website, on the campus security page.
+The College Annual Security Report is published annually and is available to the College community at the main campus in Branchburg.
+It is available to any individual or organization requesting a copy, and is also available on-line through the College website, on the campus security page.

-A crime log is maintained by the Department of Campus Safety at the main college campus.
-Criminal acts reported to Campus Safety at the main Branchburg campus or RVCC @ Bridgewater, are entered into the crime log.
+A crime log is maintained by the Department of Campus Safety at the main College campus.
+Criminal acts reported to Campus Safety at the main Branchburg campus are entered into the crime log.
 The log contains a chronological record of all crimes, fires and other significant safety incidents that are reported.
 The log is maintained at the Campus Safety office, and is available for viewing, at any time.
-Generally three years of reported crimes are readily available in the log,
+Generally, three years of reported crimes are readily available in the log,